niksilver/elm-explained/types/TypeConstructors.md

 ```

 If we add that code to our module
-we can used that like this in the Elm REPL:
+we can use it like this in the Elm REPL:

 ```
 > import TypeConstructors exposing (..)